YCAMInterlab/RAMDanceToolkit/readme.md

 `track/` contains an absolute positioning app and OpenNI tracking code.

+## OSC

+The OSC specification for RAM is as follows:

+* Applications generally receive on port `10000`.
+* Skeleton data is sent as a series of nodes in a single OSC message.

+The structure of each OSC message is:

+1. `s`: the actor name.
+2. `i`: the number of nodes in the message.
+3. Array of nodes.
+4. `f`: the message timestamp.

+The arguments for each node are:

+1. `s`: name of the node.
+2. `fff`: (x, y, z) position of the node.
+3. `ffff`: angle-axis orientation of the node, stored as (angle, x, y, z).

 ## Tracking

 Apps related to tracking can be found in the `track/` folder.